nathanieladiah/EC-Notes/Standing Triumphant in Changing Times.md

 > But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.

 God is our reference point.
+We celebrate the power of the word of God in us and the power of the doctrine

 _Psalms 119:105_
 > Your word is a lamp for my feet,